wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 If Autopsy didn't automatically provide this as an artifact, we can also look for the information in the SOFTWARE registry hive:<br>
 <strong>\img_SCHARDT.001\vol_vol2\WINDOWS\system32\config\software</strong>

-The operating system information should be under the <strong>CurrentVersion</strong> registry key within the SOFTWARE hive:
+The operating system information should be under the <strong>CurrentVersion</strong> registry key within the SOFTWARE hive:<br>
 <strong>software\Microsoft\Windows NT\CurrentVersion</strong>

 We can navigate to the registry key by selecting the <strong>Application</strong> tab in the Results Viewer after selecting the SOFTWARE hive file.